Career Paths & Consumer Information for the Motorcycle/Power Equipment Technician Program

 - Choose (for other reasons) not to obtain employment at this time

-- Of 21 graduates 18 were hired in training-related positions.
-The employment rate for the Motorcycle/Power Equipment Technician program for program year 2010-2011 is 86%.
+- 21 students graduated; 19 were hired in training-related positions.
+The employment rate for the Motorcycle Technician / Power Equipment Technician program during 2013-2014 is 90%.

 We strive to meet and exceed ACCSC's benchmark of 70% training related employment for every program each year.
 However, the actual percentage of graduates employed (in both training related and non-related occupations) may be higher than training related employment alone.
 We assist each graduate for as long as they are interested in and willing to seek employment; therefore the employment numbers and percentages are not necessarily final.
 As graduates continue to seek work and enter into employment, employment percentages can increase.